 Some bonus items:

 - Open Mics–some on the list of Charlotte open mics are free.

 - Wine tasting: The Bottle Shop at Charlotte Marriott City Center has a free wine tasting every night.

 - Disc Golf is very popular in Charlotte.
-Nevin Park has one of the top-rated courses.
+Learn about the best disc golf courses in Charlotte for beginners.